dtaht/rabeld/rabel.md

 ## Rotating route announcement start points

-Babel protocol messages are isotonic within a packet, and packets can be delivered in any order.
+Babel protocol messages are self-referencing within a packet but not outside of one, and packets can be delivered in any order.
 Larger updates can suffer from "tail loss", and the starting point for a routing update could rotate to ensure more route changes are propagated at different times in the stream.